lnshewmo/School_District_Analysis/README.md

 ### Thomas High School Reanalysis

 To correct the school summary table for THS passing percentages, new calculations were completed based on only the remaining 1174 10-12th grade students.
 The new passing percentages were added back to the school summary table using `.loc` statements.
 This table shows the complete school summary after revision of the THS percentages.
-It is sorted in decending order of % Overall Passing.
+It is sorted in decending order of % Overall Passing to further illustrate high and low performing schools.

 ![revised_school_summary](Resources/school_summary_sort_overall_passing.png)